ainopara/Swift-on-ECS/README.md

 These questions are tightly coupled with the characteristics of the Swift programming language, and all about the implementation detail.
-It could be helpful if you can review the concept of ECS architecture and some implementation details about the Swift programming language.
+It could be helpful if we firstly review the concept of ECS architecture and some implementation details about the Swift programming language.

 ## The Concept in Depth